Sustainable-Sanitation-Alliance/newsbox/README.md

 Until the API is released in early May 2023, please use the example files provided in this documentation for development purposes
 - example_output.rss
 - example_config.json

+## Header of the feed
+In the header of a channel you will find the title, a short description and the time of the last update of the channel.

 ## Feed items
 The following information is available within an item of a channel